uzh/reldi/tools/tagger/README.md

 $ gunzip -c ../../lexicons/apertium/apertium-hbs.hbs_HR_purist.mte.gz | cut -f 1,2,3 | ./prepare_lexicon.py hr.lemma_freq hr.lexicon

 $ gunzip -c ../../lexicons/apertium/apertium-hbs.hbs_SR_purist.mte.gz | cut -f 1,2,3 | ./prepare_lexicon.py sr.lemma_freq sr.lexicon

+$ gunzip -c sloleks-en_v1.2.tbl.gz | cut -f 1,2,3 | ./prepare_lexicon.py sl.lemma_freq sl.lexicon

 ```

 ### Training the lemmatiser

 The lemmatiser of unknown words is trained on the lexicon prepared in the previous step.
 The lexicon used for training the lemma guesser has a suffix `.train`.
 A Multinomial Naive Bayes classifier is learned for each MSD.
 The classes to be predicted are quatruple transformations in form `(remove_start,prefix,remove_end,suffix)`.
 The transformation is being applied by removing the first remove_start characters, adding the prefix, removing the last remove_end characters and adding the suffix.

+The output of the lemmatiser learning process is a file with the `.lexicon.guesser` suffix.

 ```
 $ ./train_lemmatiser.py hr.lexicon